Charles Shaughnessy

-Charles George Patrick Shaughnessy, 5th Baron Shaughnessy (born 9 February 1955) is a British actor.
+Charles George Patrick Shaughnessy, 5th Baron Shaughnessy (born 9 February 1955) is a British actor and hereditary peer.
 His roles on American television include Shane Donovan on the soap opera Days of Our Lives, Maxwell Sheffield on the sitcom The Nanny, and the voice of Dennis the Goldfish on Stanley for which he won a Daytime Emmy Award.
 He had recurring roles as Christopher Plover on The Magicians and St. John Powell on Mad Men.
 Shaughnessy was a series regular on ABC daytime soap opera General Hospital in the role of villain Victor Cassadine.

 Along with his brother, David Shaughnessy, and Ophelia Soumekh, he is a partner in 3S Media Solutions Inc.

 Early life

 Shaughnessy was born on 9 February 1955 in London, the son of Alfred Shaughnessy, a television writer who was the scriptwriter for Upstairs, Downstairs, and actress Jean Lodge.
 His brother, David Shaughnessy, is also an actor and a television producer and director.
-His great-grandfather Thomas Shaughnessy, the 1st Baron Shaughnessy, was an American–Canadian railway administrator of Irish descent.
+His great-grandfather Thomas Shaughnessy, the 1st Baron Shaughnessy, was an American–Canadian railway administrator.
 Charles inherited the title when his second cousin Michael (1946–2007), the 4th Baron Shaughnessy, died without issue.

 Having been born into a show-business family, Shaughnessy started appearing in plays during primary school.
 After attending Eton College, he read for a law degree at Magdalene College, Cambridge, where he wrote a thesis on the House of Lords.
 While at Cambridge, he joined the Footlights club.
 After graduating, he decided to return to acting and enrolled in a London drama school, which led to his touring in a repertory company.
 He moved to the United States and married the actress Susan Fallender in 1983, with whom he has two daughters, Jenny (born 1990) and Maddy (born 1995).